ThisisMS11/django-postgresql-Basics/setup.md

 They will with data models to output data to **views** which further help us in displaying data to our final end users using api calls.

+## Managers
+In Django, a manager is an essential part of the Object-Relational Mapping (ORM) system that allows you to interact with the database using Python code instead of writing raw SQL queries.
+Managers provide an interface for querying, creating, updating, and deleting records in the database through the associated model.

 # Django Flow
 ![](./images/flow.png)